 Every year nearly 3 million skateboards end up in landfills, and Upcycled Skate Art believes that these decks still have a lot of life to live.
-Skateboards generally start a maple that are used for a relatively short period of time before breaking.
-Upcycled Skate Art works to recycle every ounce of skateboard into beautfiul and functional pieces of art.
+Skateboards generally start with a maple that is used for a relatively short period of time before breaking.
+Upcycled Skate Art works to recycle every ounce of skateboard into beautiful and functional pieces of art.

 The Shapers Alliance provided Ventana with some beautiful wood offcuts that they sourced for us from a woodworking connection.

 Sisstrevolution is a band of Sisstrs; creators, swell followers and adventure seekers united by their obsession with the sea.
 She guides their travels, influences their creativity, and promises them the ride of their lives.
 They take what she gives with gratitude and give back to sustain her future.

 Sisstrevolution donated to Ventana wetsuits and offcuts from their R&D process.
 The neoprene will be perfect for making the soft covers we use on our bodysurfing handplane straps.
 Learn more about our partnership with Sisstrevolution!

 East End Gastropub in Capitola, California serves some the best food, beer, and wine on the Monterey Bay.
 The service and atmosphere are top-notch, and the menu is innovative with recognizable ingredients in tasty combinations.

 East End donated to Ventana wine corks left over from many nights of uncorking bottles from their menu.
 We've begun using slices of the corks in elements of our surfboards, such as the in-progress fin shown here.